PacoMax/Microbiota_V4/README.md

    This script calculates the beta and alpha diversity metrics.
    To run this program it's necessary to activate qiime2 environment.
-   The output is a directory named core_diversity_date.
+   The output is a directory named core_diversity.
 It contains the diversity metrics

          Usage: beta_alpha.sh [metadata] [table] [tree] [cpus]